baudisgroup/mecan4cna/manual.md

 ```
 --info_lost_range_low FLOAT
 ```
-The low limit of information lost range.
+The bottom limit of information lost range.
 Default is 0.2.

 ### Information lost range high
 ```
 --info_lost_range_high FLOAT
 ```
-The low limit of information lost range.
+The upper limit of information lost range.
 Default is 0.8.

 ### Information lost ratio threshold
 ```
 --info_lost_ratio_thresh FLOAT
 ```
-Models with information lost ration under this threshold will be abandoned.
+Models with information lost ration below this threshold will be abandoned.
 When there are no better solutions, this limitation is ignored.

 ### Scaler of level distance in normalization
 ```
 --ld_scaler FLOAT
 ```
 In normalization, scaling down the level distance to have a loose condition that includes more segments, or scaling up to have a strict condition that includes fewer segments.
-The default value is 0.8
+The default value is 1.